|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 The Gabriola Bridge Society is a group of island residents who are dedicated to a sustainable community on Gabriola and are asking for the BC Provincial Ministry of Transportation to provide detailed information on an alternate to the current BC Ferries controlled access to the island.

-These range from emergency access to Nanaimo Regional Hospital to inexpensive visits from family and friends.
+Benefits range from emergency access to Nanaimo Regional Hospital to inexpensive visits from family and friends.
 We also feel that young people will be able to afford to pursue post-secondary education and employment opportunities in Nanaimo without having to leave the island.

 We, the undersigned, call on on businesses and local legislators in Hawaii to expand the CITYPAK Project to the City and County of Honolulu.